vmchale/hs-conceal/README.md

 # hs-conceal

 Plugin to automatically conceal `forall` and the like.
-For example:
+For example,

 ```haskell
 scope == mempty